jotudela/Libft/README.md

 ---

 Step 2:
-Next step is to import `libft.a` and `libft.h` at the root of your own project, and use the the functions linked to it.
+Next step is to import `libft.a` and `libft.h` at the root of your own project, and use the functions linked to it.

 There is a simple program called `test.c`: